HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Method

 The scene motif is instantiated by creating the primary motif and progressively traversing the hierarchy to model additional objects.
-We first retrieve a suitable 3D mesh for each object from a database based on its category, appearance description, and dimensions (see the supplement for details on the retrieval process).
-For each motif, we use a VLM to identify the corresponding program in the library of learned motifs and prompt it to generate an appropriate function call that accounts for the mesh dimensions.
+We first retrieve a suitable 3D mesh for each object from a database based on its category, appearance description, and dimensions (see \cref{sec:supp/implementation/retrieval} for details on the retrieval process).
+For each motif, we use a VLM to select a matching program from a pre-learned library of motifs and generate an appropriate function call to instantiate it.
 This function is then executed to generate an object arrangement using the retrieved meshes.
 The resulting arrangement is subsequently used as input for the next motif in the hierarchy, iteratively constructing the scene motif until all objects are placed.
+To ensure physical plausibility between objects, we apply the same spatial optimization used in SMC---resolve collisions, move objects closer, and simulate gravity---while respecting the hierarchy.
+Motifs are treated as single units during optimization.

 To ensure the generated scene motif aligns with the input description, we employ a verification process after its generation.
-We generate top-down and front orthographic projections of the scene motif and prompt an VLM to validate the arrangement against the input description based on these projections.
+We generate top-down and front orthographic projections of the scene motif and prompt a VLM to validate the arrangement against the input description based on these projections.
 If validation fails, the failure reason is used to guide the VLM in retrying the generation process.